SushmaThalapaneni961/F1-World-Champions/frontend/README.md

 # F1 World Champions Frontend

-This is the frontend application for the F1 World Champions project, built with React, TypeScript, and Material-UI.
+This is the frontend application for the F1 World Champions project, built with React and TypeScript.

 ## Tech Stack

 - **React 18+**: Modern UI library for building user interfaces
 - **TypeScript**: For type-safe code and better developer experience
 - **Jotai**: Atomic state management solution
-- **Material-UI (MUI)**: Component library for consistent and beautiful UI
+- **SCSS**: For styling with variables, mixins, and modular CSS
 - **Vite**: Next-generation frontend build tool
 - **Vitest**: Unit testing framework
 - **React Router**: For client-side routing